42 OPERATION

 compressed digital audio system used for

-compact discs , Non-Dolby Digital/DTS Laserdiscs
+compact discs, Non-Dolby Digital/DTS Laserdiscs

-and some special PCM encoded DVDs .
+and some special PCM encoded DVDs.
 The digital

-circuits in the A VR are capable of high quality
+circuits in the AVR are capable of high quality

 digital-to-analog decoding, and they may be